TempoQuestInc/AceCAST-Docs/source/How_to_use.rst

 **1A.)** To run *real.exe*, please make sure you are in the *../AceCASTv1.2/run* directory where the *real.exe* executable resides.

-**1B.)** Ensure you have properly installed the required dependencies (see :ref:`installation <installationlink>` for more information) and have set up the corresponding runtime environment correctly.
+**1B.)** Ensure you have properly installed the required dependencies (see :ref:`Installation` for more information) and have set up the corresponding runtime environment correctly.
 To ensure a proper runtime environment is created, source the environment script (*env.sh*),